BSD-Programming-Workshop/FastAPI-Twilio-GLOBE-email-data-entry/README.md

 10. Enter in the FQDN for the hostname you want for your project e.g. globe-api-workshop.lab (no need to include the .bsd.pw part of the domain, you'll see that it gets added to the end automatically)
 11. In next field called `Will Redirect To` select your FreeBSD Droplet from the dropdown menu and finsh with the Create Record button.
 If you don't see your droplet automatically appear in this menu, check that you created the droplet within your Project or try creating the Droplet again from the Project page using the Create a Droplet link
 12. You should now see the A record in your DNS settings sending the hostname you entered to the droplet you created, use the copy button next to the droplet IP address that appears when you mouse over the droplet information to copy the droplet IP.
 13. Edit your `ansible/hosts` file and include the droplet IP address under each section.
-Feel free to sue the FQDN of your host rather than the IP, so globe-api-workshop.lab.bsd.pw would work in place of an IP address
+Feel free to use the FQDN of your host rather than the IP, so globe-api-workshop.lab.bsd.pw would work in place of an IP address

 ```
 vim ansible/hosts